 Update this field and Appendix C-5 when submitting a renewal or amendment to this waiver for other purposes.
 It is not necessary for the state to amend the waiver solely for the purpose of updating this field and Appendix C-5.
 At the end of the state's HCB settings transition process for this waiver, when all waiver settings meet federal HCB setting requirements, enter "Completed" in this field, and include in Section C-5 the information on all HCB settings in the waiver.

-The state assures that this waiver renewal will be subject to any provisions or requirements included in the states most recent and/or approved home and community-based settings Statewide Transition Plan.
-The state will implement any required changes by the end of the transition period as outlined in the home and community-based settings Statewide Transition Plan.
+The state assures that this waiver amendment is subject to the provisions and requirements included in the most recent home and community-based settings Statewide Transition Plan.

 Additional Needed Information (Optional)

 Provide additional needed information for the waiver (optional):